A Crash Course of the Old Town

 In the first quarter of the 16th century, Renaissance architecture began to appear, which flourished until the middle of the 17th century.
 The Renaissance reached Lithuania directly from Italia, when the Grand Duke of Lithuania and King of Poland, Žygimantas, and his wife Queen Bona Sforza, invited Italian artists to the court.
 These artists were responsible for the most important buildings of this era.

 In early Renaissance buildings, architects combined gothic structures with Renaissance décor.
 As a result, many buildings have both lavish baroque and delicate gothic elements.
 During this period, education became more important and prominent, with the establishment of several universities and printing houses of note, including Vilnius University (1579), Vilnius Aluminate (1582), and Vilnius Jesuit Novice (1602).

 Baroque Architecture in Vilnius

-Baroque reached Vilnius at the turn of the 16th-17th century.
-The new style “brought” the Jesuit Order.
-Now Vilnius is considered to be the Eastern European Baroque capital.
-Baroque-style churches and houses in Vilnius reached previously unseen variety and glamorous in Lithuania.
-In the whirlwind of Counterreformation, the wealth of Catholic churches intended to raise as a contradiction to the protestant prayer house restraint.
+Baroque reached Vilnius at the turn of the 16th-17th century, giving rise to the status of Vilnius as the capital of “Eastern European Baroque.”
+Baroque-style churches and houses in Vilnius reached a previously unseen variety and glamor in Lithuania.
+The rich architecture served as a dramatic backdrop to liturgical rituals.
+In the wake of Counterreformation, the wealth of Catholic churches were a stark contradiction to Protestant prayer house restraint.

 We have developed numerous tours to show you the city:Vilnius Tour 8 h Jewish Vilnius Tour